 Accommodation Cape Town:

 Hotel: Belmond Mount Nelson Hotel -the most iconic place in town, also known as the best place for an afternoon tea.

 Guesthouse: One Belvedere Guesthouse – I had a pleasure to live there long-term – by far one of the best places ever.

 Hostel: HomeBase Hotel – right of the main party street, so excellent central location.

-Ideally you should probably plan on staying there for at least a week if you want to see some nearby attractions as well.
+Ideally, you should probably plan on staying there for at least a week if you want to see some nearby attractions as well.
 I recommend taking a day trip to Simon’s Town to see a beach full of penguins!
 If you love wildlife as much as I do you’ll be the happiest person on earth with these little cuties running around you.

 Arrange your travel insurance

-Don’t forget to arrange a health insure before heading to South Africa.
+Don’t forget to arrange a health insurance before heading to South Africa.
 The easiest and the most reliable travel insurance is World Nomads Travel Insurance.
 Get it before your trip to avoid unnecessary troubles that might ruin your holidays!

 Suggested guides for visiting South Africa:

 Any questions about my South Africa itinerary?
 Let me know in the comments below.
 I’ll be happy to clear all your doubts.